The Importance of Building Trust in the World of Regtech

 Different platform, same rules

-For me, managing corporate social media channels is like any other role in communications – you need to build your experience and knowledge, learn from your peers and ensure you always follow corporate communications best practices.
-Maybe not as much fun as you imagined, but very, very effective.
+For me, managing corporate social media channels is like any other role in communications.
+You must build your experience and knowledge, learn from your peers and always follow corporate communications best practices.
+Maybe not as much fun as you imagined, but it’s effective.

 Share

-Social media: why employee advocacy is more important than ever
+Social media: why employee advocacy is so important

 24/07/2020